Penn State vs. Maryland NCAA Football Odds, Plays and Insights | November 6, 2021

 Maryland Stats and Trends

-- In Maryland's eight games this season, it has three wins against the spread.
+- Maryland has three wins against the spread in eight games this year.

-- This year, the Terrapins are winless ATS when entering a game as an underdog of 10.5 points or more.

-- Maryland's games this season have hit the over on four of eight set point totals (50%).
+- The Terrapins have been underdogs by 10 points or more one time this season and have not covered the spread once.

-- Maryland is 3-2 against the spread and 5-0 overall when the team notches more than 17 points.
+- When Maryland scores more than 17.0 points, it is 3-2 against the spread and 5-0 overall.

-- When Maryland churns out more than 342.1 yards, the team is 3-2 against the spread and 5-0 overall.
+- In games that Maryland totals more than 342.1 yards, the team is 3-2 against the spread and 5-0 overall.

-- The Terrapins have turned the ball over 13 times, one fewer times than the Nittany Lions have forced turnovers (14).
+- This season the Terrapins have 13 turnovers, one fewer than the Nittany Lions have takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.